jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 # Electronics Assembly

-Welcome to the Electronics Assembly section.
-The goal is to combine all the electronic components install them in the 3D printed electronic case.
+Welcome to the Electronics Assembly guide!
+In this section, you will learn how to combine the electronic components and install them in the 3D printed case to create the "electronic module."

-To give you an idea of what we are hoping to achieve, here are some photos of the finished assembly.
-To demonstrate the interior, the lid is left open in some of the photos.
-Please note how the PulseSensor is not enclosed by the electronic case.
+The photos below show the completed assembly from different angles.
+Some images display the case with the lid open to reveal the internal component arrangement.
+Please note that the PulseSensor intentionally remains outside the electronic case in the final assembly.

+For first-time builders, expect to spend about 2 hours on this process.
+Experienced builders can complete the assembly comfortably in under 50 minutes.

 <div align="center" style="display: flex; justify-content: center; gap: 10px;">
   <img src="media/electronics-assembly/image1.jpeg" style="width: 30%;">